brookemstevens/Brooke-Meal-Planner/README.md

 - `APP_TOKEN` is a lightweight shared-secret mechanism, not full authentication.
 - Recipe and grocery quality depends on the external APIs returning useful results.
 - The curated grocery package catalog is a fallback and may not match local prices exactly.
+- Cookbook recipes must be added directly to DynamoDB; the agent cannot create new cookbook entries on its own.

 ---